ulfschneider/ulf.website/content/posts/2023-01-02-size-images.md

 ---
-title: Fit images entirely into the browser window
+title: Responsive images that adapt in width an height
 tags: [css, code]
 ---
-CSS allows to size images so that a complete image will fit into the browser window and adapts not only to a change of the window width but also to a change of window height.
-I like to style images in flowing text this way because even for a small browser window a viewing or reading user can see the image at once, without the need of scrolling up and down for a complete impression.
+CSS allows to size images so that a complete image will fit into the browser window and adapts not only to a change of the window width and height.
+Even in a small browser window, a viewing or reading user can see the image all at once, without the need of scrolling up and down for a complete impression.
+I think for images in flowing text such a setting makes sense.
+See the CSS below:

 ```css
 img {